janpeter19/BPL_TEST2_Fedbatch/README.md

 # BPL_TEST2_Fedbatch

-Basic example of fedbatch cultivation using an FMU from Bioprocess Library.
+Basic example of fedbatch cultivation using an FMU from Bioprocess Library *for* Modelica.
 Below script and diagram with a typical simulations of fedbatch growth that you will get at the end of the notebook.

 ![](Fig1_BPL_TEST2_Fedbatch_nominal.png)